 In short, participants will be identified through the well established Zooniverse scheme and their e-mail, will be known only to the Data Processor.
 They will further have the opportunity to decide whether they want to provide any personal information such as e.g. gender, age, physics related expertise and any disabilities, all these for statistics purposes.
 Their email address will be visible only to the Data Processor and it will be used only for information on hangouts, face to face workshops, interviews or for news and updates on the project work.

 We developed a project-wide template for informed consent with respect to study research, survey or interviews.
 The template can only be used in combination with an information sheet (in language and terms intelligible to the participants).
 Detailed information on the informed consent procedures in regard to data processing will be kept on file and be archived.
 Also, templates of the informed consent forms and information sheets will be kept on file and be archived.

+It should be clarified here, that the volunteers do not need to complete the consent form and read the information sheet before participating in the standard Zooniverse project.
+They will only need to do this when being asked to participate in the more detailed REINFORCE study (i.e. surveys, workshops, interviews, hangouts).
+Furthermore, the email address of the participant to Zooniverse cannot be extracted from the Zooniverse DataBase unless the volunteer formally consents to it.
+In this case the email address is explicitly asked in the consent form.

 The REINFORCE project is committed to a high quality output and responsible research and innovation (RRI) as defined by the European Commission (Jacob et al., 2013).
 Ethical procedures are a core element of RRI.
 Thus, the final document will define a set of procedures that the consortium is committed to with regards to the consenting process of project participants.